bham-carpentries/2019-01-16-bham_shell-novice/_episodes/03-create.md

 keypoints:
 - "`cp old new` copies a file."
 - "`mkdir path` creates a new directory."
+- "Most files' names are `something.extension`.
+The extension isn't required, and doesn't guarantee anything, but is normally used to indicate the type of data in the file."
 - "`mv old new` moves (renames) a file or directory."
 - "`rm path` removes (deletes) a file."
 - "Use of the Control key may be described in many ways, including `Ctrl-X`, `Control-X`, and `^X`."
 - "The shell does not have a trash bin: once something is deleted, it's really gone."
 - "Depending on the type of work you do, you may need a more powerful text editor than Nano."
 ---

 We now know how to explore files and directories, but how do we create them in the first place?